CALM Your Course(s) for Spring 2019

 - All adopted materials meet copyright requirements, are properly cited and are accessible by all students regardless of disability.
 Faculty are required to complete training

 - A method of evaluating these alternative materials is selected, and included in your final project report.

-ensure multiple options are available for publisher’s materials.
+- Ensure multiple formats are available for publisher’s materials.

 - The materials are implemented in the course section(s).